Boat wash

 Boat Wash FAQs

-- More than 4,200 boats came through the Glen Lake boat wash station in 2021
+- More than 4,000 boats come through the Glen Lake boat wash station each year.

 - Boats come to the Glen Lake area from all over the U.S., including Hawaii!